-In this Proposal 2, we are requesting AMSC stockholders approve amendments to our 2007 Stock Incentive Plan, as amended, or 2007 Plan, to:

-- increase by 1,350,000 the number of shares of our common stock available for issuance under the 2007 Plan: - approve the material terms of performance goals that may apply to awards granted under the 2007 Plan for purposes of Section 162(m) of the Code; and - increase the maximum number of shares issuable to any person in any calendar year from 100,000 shares to 250,000 shares.
+In this Proposal 2, we are requesting AMSC stockholders approve amendments to our 2007 Stock Incentive Plan, as amended, or 2007 Plan, (i) to increase by 1,200,000 the number of shares of our common stock available for issuance under the 2007 Plan, and (ii) to remove certain provisions which were otherwise required for awards to qualify as performance-based compensation under an exception to Section 162(m) of the Code prior to its repeal.

-Our Board approved the amendments to the 2007 Plan on June 14, 2016, subject to and effective upon stockholder approval.
+Our Board approved the amendments to the 2007 Plan on June 13, 2019, subject to and effective upon stockholder approval.
 If this Proposal 2 is not approved by our stockholders, the amendments to the 2007 Plan will not become effective, but the 2007 Plan will remain in effect in accordance with its terms prior to such Board approval.